 Business analysts have some definite advantages if they decide to become data scientists.
 Business analysts often have domain expertise and industry knowledge which is extremely useful for data analysis.
 They are, in their role, familiar with data analysis.
 Apart from this, they also have the ability to translate complex information into a more understandable form.

 In order to start the transition from a business analyst role, the first step is getting well versed with technology and programming.
 For instance – starting from the basic understanding of the Structured Query Language (SQL) and later moving to more advanced big data technologies like NoSQL, MPP databases, and Hadoop.
 The next logical step is gaining knowledge in algorithms such as recommendation engines, K Means Clustering, Linear and Logistic regression, Time series analysis, text analysis, decision trees, and NLP.

-In order to effectively implement big data techniques, there are a variety of tools such as Python, R, Django, D3j visualizations, Talend Open studio, and Splunk, to name a few.
+In order to effectively implement big data techniques, there are a variety of tools such as Pentaho business analytics, Talend Open studio, Tableau desktop and server, Mahout, and Splunk, to name a few.
 A mastery over these tools will definitely provide a cutting edge when it comes to building the skills sets for a data scientist role.